STGKON/Healthcare-Data-Privacy-Anonymization-Framework/README.md

 The deployment of k-anonymity successfully neutralized all high-confidence re-identification vectors established during the initial linkage attack.
 * *Example:* The profile of *Ioanna Christou*, which was fully compromised in Phase 1, was successfully obscured into a generalized, secure multi-patient cohort of females within the `[50-67]` age group, preventing individual privacy leakage.

+"Note: The dataset files (VotersPublic.xlsx, PatientsPublic.xlsx, etc.) are proprietary academic data provided by the University and are not included in this public repository for data privacy reasons."